umLu/youtubeinfo/README.md

 ## Applications

-TubeData is particularly useful for:
+TubeFrames is particularly useful for:

 - **Sentiment Analysis**: Extract captions for sentiment analysis
 - **Text Mining**: Identify keywords and topics from YouTube channels